 Some of the essential design features that are unique to the Robust SDA design category include:

 In order for a home to be classified as a particular SDA category, it must contain certain design features stated in the SDA Design Standard.
 This standard, which took effect in 2021, details the requirements for newly built SDA homes to qualify for NDIS enrolment.
 An SDA Assessor will assess the home to confirm it includes all the required features listed in the SDA design standard.
-Some of these features may include step-free accessways or room measurements however this will be different for each design category.
+Some of these features may include step-free accessways or room measurements, however, this will be different for each design category.

 At Enliven Housing, we go beyond meeting the basic SDA design requirements.
 Our blended model design exceeds the requirements for all SDA categories, offering tailored solutions that cater to diverse needs.
 For example, our tenants can use Elker – a safeguarding and “speak up” software designed so you can raise concerns, complaints and suggestions completely anonymously.
 We genuinely care about our tenants, and we’re committed to providing housing that enhances your quality of life, not just meeting expectations but setting new benchmarks in SDA living.

 If you believe SDA housing will benefit your support needs, you may be eligible for SDA funding.
-This funding is provided by the NDIS where eligible participants can have their building and maintenance costs covered.
+This funding is provided by the NDIS, where eligible participants can have their building and maintenance costs covered.
 To be eligible for SDA Improved Liveability funding, you may require one or more of the following:

 At Enliven Housing, we believe your home should empower you to live your best life.
 That’s why we’ve designed our SDA housing with innovative features and community-focused solutions, ensuring a comfortable and supporting living experience.